One Health Day

 The recent COVID-19 pandemic and the monkeypox global outbreak among other health threats point to the spread of diseases from animals to humans in an ever-increasing fragile environment.
 All these are a call to action to further develop and apply One Health at local, national, regional, and international levels.
 As we prepare for what the future brings in an increasingly interconnected world, communication, sharing knowledge and concerted collaborative action by partners working at the human, animal and environmental levels is key in mitigating these threats.

-A blog post written by ISID Emerging Leader, Rajiv Sarkar
+Written by ISID Emerging Leader, Rajiv Sarkar

 In a recently concluded infectious disease meeting, the conference kit included a COVID-19 home test kit and a mask.
 This reflects a new normal, as we resume our daily lives post-pandemic and learn to live with the virus.
 The pandemic has also brought to fore interconnectedness between humans, animals and their shared environment, and emphasized the importance of One Health.
 The United States Centers for Disease Control and Prevention defines One Health as a “collaborative, multisectoral, and transdisciplinary approach” at all levels (local, regional, national and global) “with the goal of achieving optimal health outcomes” by “recognizing the interconnection between people, animals, plants, and their shared environment."